-Why did I receive an EPCU Compliance Check Letter?
+Why did I receive an EPCU Compliance Check (PDF) Letter?

 When a funding deficiency is reported on a filed return, the EPCU will determine whether a funding deficiency exists.

 If it appears one does exist, we send the applicable compliance check letter: